You can’t make buttermilk biscuits without buttermilk…or can you?

 It may not work as well for slaw or salad dressings.
 For baked goods, though, it’s excellent.

-Alright, this last one is the strangest.
-However, it’s also the easiest.
+But it’s also the easiest.
 You don’t have to add anything, stir anything, or blend anything.

 Simply use applesauce instead of buttermilk.

 However, also like the tofu mixture, it works exceptionally well for baked goods.

-It gives them the same light, moist texture and an incredible taste.
+It gives them the same light, moist texture, and an incredible taste.
 You can even use it at a one-to-one ratio, so there are no tricky conversions.